SenteonLLC/senteonllc.github.io/docs/settings.md

 ### Change Password

-Currently the only available setting in the Master Account Console is the ability for a logged in user to change their password.
-This functionality is available to all users except for the Master Account/Owner user.
+This provides a logged-in user with the ability to change their own password.
+This functionality is available to all users except for the Master Account/Owner User.

+*Note: To change the Mater Account/Owner User's password, contact Senteon Support*

 # Command Center - Managed Account Settings